Allosexuality: Society and culture

+A 2004 study of British residents found that men are more likely to be allosexual than women.

 Asexuals are estimated to make up 1% or less of the total population and about 1.7% of the LGBT population.
 Since the majority of people would be classified as allosexual, it is viewed by some as the natural way of being and asexuality as a deviation from this norm.
 Physical intimacy is considered an essential part of romantic relationships among allosexuals, which can complicate relationships between asexual and allosexual individuals.
 Allonormativity, or the concept that all humans experience sexual attraction or desire a sexual relationship, can lead to the isolation and marginalization of asexual individuals.